turingschool/curriculum/source/academy/workshops/csv/iii.markdown

 ## Speeding up integration test

-The test suite is pretty slow at about a 10th of a second.
-Let's use fixtures for the integration test instead of going against production data.

-Add a minimal `test/fixtures/people.csv` file:
+Run the entire test suite, and take note of the time that it takes to complete.

+On my laptop, it's about a 10th of a second.
+That's incredibly slow.
+Most of the time is spent running the integration test, because it loads the entire production database... and we haven't even added the two other features yet!

+Let's create a minimal CSV fixture file to stand in for each of the production files.

+For the `test/fixtures/people.csv` file, we need at least two people with the same last name, and one person with a different last name:

 ```csv
 id,last_name,first_name